 In 1975, George decided to sell his vegetables himself, rather than through wholesalers.
 He resigned from his school teaching position and began Floodway Gardens U-Pick Vegetables.
 A checkout stand was built, irrigation was added, signs were created and ads were placed in newspapers.
 Business increased mostly by word of mouth.
 Over the years, many crop varieties were trialed and evaluated for hardiness, practicality for picking and for customer demand.
 Also over this time, four-acre lots were subdivided as George and Lois fine-tuned the operation and looked ahead to retirement.
 After twenty-eight years of farming, they retired in 1997 and sold their remaining lot to their son Roland and wife Joan.

 Floodway Gardens U-pick re-opened in 1999 and was certified organic from 2000 – 2008.
 After 2008, we voluntarily decided not to pursue certified organic status due to burden of added administration and paperwork.
 However, the commitment to grow crops naturally remains a fundamental priority of the business.
-Floodway Gardens continues to serve its customers by growing quality vegetables without the use of synthetic fertilizers, herbicides, pesticides or genetically modified organisms (GMO) as it has since 1975.
-2017 will mark Floodway Gardens’ 43rd year.
+Floodway Gardens continues to serve its customers by growing quality vegetables without the use of conventional synthetic fertilizers, herbicides, pesticides or genetically modified organisms (GMO) as it has since 1975.
+2022 will mark Floodway Gardens’ 47th year.